LMS Elearning Workplace training

 Personalized learning paths

 A learner's journey toward skill proficiency can be fully self-directed, guided by training managers, or assisted by a platform's adaptive learning algorithms.
-The ideal LXP enables all these mechanisms to grant individuals the freedom to learn on their own terms, while also providing businesses the ability to chart the most effective and fastest ways for their teams to gain skills.
+The ideal learning experience platform enables all these mechanisms to grant individuals the freedom to learn on their own terms, while also providing businesses the ability to chart the most effective and fastest ways for their teams to gain skills.
 By tracking key metrics such as assessment scores, time spent learning, lesson completion rates, and personal progress, a good LXP can tailor content to match individual goals, preferences, and pacing.

 LXP UI example featuring the course assignment windows of GoSkills